Cord Blood Education for Parents, Health Professionals and Students - Save the Cord Foundation

 With an established reputation for clinical research and care, Dr. van Besien has made numerous contributions to the field of cellular therapy and stem cell transplantation.
 Most recently, he has focused on methods to extend the use of transplantation to more patients in need.
 His group has recently reported the first successful transplant for a patient with HIV and leukemia using a haplo-cord graft - a unique procedure developed by his team.
 The patient remains free of HIV and leukemia more than four years after transplant.

-We wish to thank Dr. Koen van Besien for volunteering her time to speak on
+We wish to thank Dr. Koen van Besien for volunteering his time to speak on

 Share the Science and sharing his valuable insight